faizilham/msc-thesis/main/ch5_general_function.typ

     &&&&& union {f |-> ({f}, emptyset) | f in "Cons"} \
     &&&&& union {x |-> ({x}, emptyset) | x in "NonLocal"} \
   &evalentry(p) &&= &&join.big_(q in "pred"(p)) evalexit(q) \
-$ <eq:RVPreExecConstraintModified>
+$ <eq:RVPreExecTransferModified>

-We also redefine the post-execution constraints in @eq:RVPostExecConstraintModified, given entrance state $sp = evalentry(p)$ and $(rpe(x), ope(x)) = sp(x)$.
-The constraints are similar to the one in the simplified model, with the main difference when handling parameter and non-local variables.
+We also redefine the post-execution transfer functions in @eq:RVPostExecTransferModified, given entrance state $sp = evalentry(p)$ and $(rpe(x), ope(x)) = sp(x)$.
+The equations are similar to the one in the simplified model, with the main difference when handling parameter and non-local variables.
 Since we require parameters and free variables to be immutable references, we report an error when there is a reassignment to them.

 $
   &evalexit(mono("p:" lbl(e) = lbl(f) (...))) &&= sp[e |-> ({f}, emptyset) | f in "Cons"]\